flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/disco.md

 !!! tip ""
     Approaches that are radar vectored without a MANUAL will also have a discontinuity by design.
 Please be aware of these approaches and follow the principles outlined below.

-Ideally the NAV mode automatically reverts to the HDG (TRK) mode and pilots should follow ATC guidance (if on network) or use the DIR TO function to proceed to the next waypoint on your flight plan.
+Ideally, the NAV mode automatically reverts to the HDG (TRK) mode and pilots should follow ATC guidance (if on network) or use the DIR TO function to proceed to the next waypoint on your flight plan.

 [Learn How to Use Direct Feature](direct.md){.md-button}